All Episodes

 them is Melinda Hunt from the Hart Island Project.
 She's

 agreed to show them around.
-Hope you know the times

-Speaker 1 (15:09):
+Speaker 2 (15:09):

-They put a little yellow.
+They put a little yellow steak in a little shot.

 What's amazing.

-Speaker 2 (15:20):
+Speaker 1 (15:20):

-And there just a few meters away from the bus
+And there, just a few meters away from the bus

-is a small wooden marker in the ground.
-No tombstones,
+is a small wooden marker in the ground, no tombstones,

 no names, no flowers.
 I'm not sure what we are expecting.